FREQUENTLY ASKED QUESTIONS (FAQ)

 • Category 1 – Low Risk

-So, what’s a flare-up?
+So, what’s a symptom?

 That is a great question and it’s the crux of making DailyBreath valuable to you.
 We have little understanding of outdoor triggers; the weather and the environment surrounding an allergy or asthma sufferer.
 We really want to understand the conditions that are present when even the earliest onset symptoms are experienced.
 If you have allergies, is there a time, place, or conditions when your symptoms worsen even after you’ve taken allergy medicines.
-If you have asthma, anytime it is necessary for you to use your quick-relief medication, it’s likely you’ve experienced a flare-up.
+If you have asthma, anytime it is necessary for you to use your quick-relief medication, it’s likely you’ve experienced onset sypmtoms.
 But, you may just experience a time when it is harder to breathe or you feel yourself laboring.
-If so, it may be the right time and place to record your flare-up.
+If so, it may be the right time and place to record your symptom.

-What happens when I record my flare-up?
+What happens when I record my symptom?

 DailyBreath collects a time stamp and your geographical location (either via GPS or city, state).
 It records the weather and environmental data at that time and for that place.
-For your protection, the saved flare-up data which is transmitted does not contain any Personal Identifiable Information (PII), which includes first name, last name, and e-mail address.
+For your protection, the saved symptom data which is transmitted does not contain any Personal Identifiable Information (PII), which includes first name, last name, and e-mail address.
 Every saved flare-up entry is securely encrypted and transmitted via HTTPS protocol to a database managed by Amazon Web Services.

-Why should I record my flare-up?
+Why should I record my symptoms?

-What is the DailyBreath Community Flare-Up Map?
+What is the DailyBreath Community Symptom Map?

 Why should I provide medicine and medication information?
 DailyBreath starts a journey in precision medicine.
 The reason we ask about your medications is we are trying to develop a rich database of anonymized data that correlates symptoms experience in association with weather and environmental conditions with the medications you may be taking.
 We’re documenting how you personally experience symptoms in relation to environmental exposures and if we document your medications, we’ll begin to understand when your medications are most and least effective.
 This can inform future treatment planning.